We’re dealing with an age-old topic here today. Just why do men cheat?

 There’s a certain type of man for whom cheating is part of his nature.

-Perhaps he grew up in an environment where cheating was common, and so he proceed to behave this way himself, regardless of who he might hurt in the process.
+Perhaps he grew up in an environment where cheating was common, and so he proceeds to behave this way himself, regardless of who he might hurt in the process.

 When temptation is presented to these cheaters, they don’t even try to resist it.

-They don’t even try to rationalize their behavior afterwards, like we mentioned before.
+They don’t even try to rationalize their behavior afterward as we mentioned before.